MCDReforged/MCDReforged/docs/source/configure.md

 Example:

-In this example the custom reactor class is `my.custom.reactor` and the class is `MyInfoReactor`

 ```yaml
 custom_info_reactors:
 - my.custom.reactor.MyInfoReactor
 ```

+In this example the custom reactor package path is `my.custom.reactor` and the class name is `MyInfoReactor`

 #### custom_handlers